DanMad/node-sass-token-importer/README.md

 };
 ```

+#### ES Modules
+To enable ES Module transpilation rename your `webpack.config.js` file to `webpack.config.babel.js`.

+#### TypeScript
+To enable TypeScript transpilation rename your `webpack.config.js` file to `webpack.config.babel.js`.

 ## Importing

 ### Importing strings
-Since JSON doesn't map directly to SASS's data types, a common source of confusion is how to handle strings.
-While [SASS allows strings to be both quoted and unquoted](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#sass-script-strings), strings containing spaces, commas and/or other special characters have to be wrapped in quotes.
+Since JSON doesn't map directly to Sass's data types, a common source of confusion is how to handle strings.
+While [Sass allows strings to be both quoted and unquoted](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#sass-script-strings), strings containing spaces, commas and/or other special characters have to be wrapped in quotes.
 In terms of JSON, this means the string has to be double quoted:

 ##### Incorrect
 ```json